The story of Big Lake Goldens

-I outlined search criteria that would help in my quest to add new members to my pack.
+In late 2017, I outlined search criteria that would help in my quest to add new members to my pack.
 My focus would be to find darker females with a combined Field/American Golden bloodline.
-My male, Jax, is a dark red Field Golden.
+My male, Jax, was a dark red Field Golden.
 My new direction was to produce litters of loyal, intelligent, fast, athletic Golden Retrievers with darker coats, just for you.

 Putting the plan into action…

 Throughout 2018, I scoured the region for Golden Retriever puppies and young adults.
 Every time I heard of a new litter of puppies, I was inquiring.
 Once I found the right litter, I researched the parents to see if they matched what I was looking for.
 After investigating what seemed like dozens of litters and following leads about available younger females, I added 4 new girls in 2018.
 I traveled to Oklahoma, Arkansas, Louisiana, and Alabama, and spared no expense to get them.
 In June, 2018, I purchased a home on a few acres in Downsville, La.
 This gave me the ability to expand my Golden Retriever facilities to meet the expected demand for the kennel’s exceptional puppies.
 We were immediately successful and demand continued to increase.

 In late 2020, we recognized that we’ve outgrown our home in Downsville, LA., so we began our search for a bigger home with enough acreage for the dogs to run and play.
 We were able to purchase a home with 7.2 acres in the nearby town of Farmerville, LA.
 The best part was a 20’x30′ steel building on a slab already in place at the property.
 We are currently renovating the building, turning it into a Welcome Center.
 We have built a whelping area where we will welcome new puppies into the world.
 We are currently building the front office area where guests can come to pick up their new puppies.